viet34tqc/notebook/interview.md

 Scroll:

-- `scrollY`: `window.scrollY` returns how long the scrollbar has scroll
+- `scrollY`: `window.scrollY` returns how long the scrollbar has scrolled
+- `scrollTop`: returns how long the element has scrolled
-- `scrollHeight`: returns height + padding + content not visible of element . `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`
+- `scrollHeight`: returns height + padding + content not visible of element .
+  - `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`
+  - Determine if an element has been totally scrolled: `Math.abs(element.scrollHeight - element.clientHeight - element.scrollTop) <= 1` => `element.scrollHeight ~ element.clientHeight + element.scrollTop`

 Mouse event: